 Canada ELD Trucking Rules and Regulations

-What is ELD in Trucking?
+What Is ELD in Trucking?

-The ELD Mandate
+The ELD Mandate and Progressive Enforcement

 - HOS regulations for Canadian commercial drivers remain unchanged with this new mandate.

 - All paper logs or unapproved electronic logging devices need to be replaced with compliant elog solutions that automatically integrate with the vehicle engine ECM.

 - The final mandate issued in June 2019 for Canada does not have the grandfather clause that allows carriers to continue using uncertified ELDs beyond the effective date, which is now January 1, 2023.

 - To get certified, electronic logbooks are required to comply with the technical standards stated in the ELD mandate.
 All logbooks must be approved by a third-party certification body accredited by the Minister of Transport.
 As of March 17, 2022, there are three: